kiwinight/standup-kiwi/landing-page-draft.md

 Answer the classic questions: What did you do yesterday?
 What's planned for today?
 Any blockers?
 Use our clean markdown editor to format lists, add links, and make your updates scannable.

 **3. Stay Organized**
 Your updates become organized cards on a clean board.
-Browse today's updates, search past work, and never lose track of progress again.
+Browse today's updates, review past work, and never lose track of progress again.
 Everything is right where you need it, when you need it.

 ### Real Example